-18) The implementation of the Quality Practice rubric is time and resource intensive.
-The department should consider options for the 2016-2017 sponsor evaluations addressing these needs such as:

-- Allowing sponsors that receive the highest rating on the Quality Practice component to carry over that rating and be evaluated on a rotating basis instead of an annual schedule. - Utilizing permitted third-party contractors to complete the Quality Practice reviews.
-This would require: o Consistent protocols; and - o Studies to ensure fidelity of the process. - The state should consider providing additional resources to address the department's capacity to do annual Quality Practice reviews. - The current Quality Practice review consists of 42 individual standards.
-The department should • examine future data from Quality Practice results to determine if the number of standards in the review could be reduced and still produce reliable results.
-For example, standard statistical analysis (such as "factor analysis") should be conducted once full data are available to determine if multiple items used in the review produce redundant information. - 19) The student performance items in the performance contracting section of the Quality Practice rubric must be updated to align with the Academic Performance component requirements.
+- 19) The implementation of the Quality Practice (QP) rubric is time and resource intensive.
+The department should consider options for addressing these needs such as: - a.
+Allowing sponsors that receive the highest rating on the Quality Practice component to carry over that rating and be evaluated on a rotating instead of annual schedule. - b.
+Utilizing permitted third-party contractors to complete the Quality Practice reviews.
+This would require: - · Consistent protocols; and - Studies to insure fidelity of the process. - c.
+The state should consider providing additional resources to address the department's capacity to do annual Quality Practice reviews. - d.
+The current Quality Practice review consists of 42 individual standards.
+The department should examine future data from Quality Practice results to determine if the number of standards in the review could be reduced and still produce reliable results.
+For example, standard statistical analysis (such as "factor analysis") should be conducted once full data are available to determine if multiple items used in the review produce redundant information. - 20) The student performance items in the performance contracting section of the Quality Practice rubric must be updated to align with the Academic Performance component requirements.